-Getting to Bermuda
+Getting To Bermuda

 As I mentioned above, cruising to Bermuda is really common.
 The only problem with cruising from the east coast of the United States is that it takes about 2.5 days to reach the island and then you only have 2 days in Bermuda to explore before sailing 2.5 days back.
 Although I love cruising, I recommend flying since it’s so convenient!
 From Boston, Bermuda is only a 2.5 hour plane ride away, and once you’re on the island there’s a ton to explore – including the infamous Bermuda Triangle shipwrecks.

 My family and I were in Bermuda for 4 nights, which I think is the perfect amount of time.
 We stayed across the harbor from Hamilton at a hotel called Newstead Belmont Hills Golf Resort & Spa.
-This place had a great infinity pool and was really nice, but we had to take a ferry across the harbor to get to Hamilton.
+This place had a great infinity pool and was really nice, but we did have to take a ferry across the harbor to get to Hamilton.

 The first street facing the water in Hamilton is called Front Street (how creative), and this is where most shops and restaurants are located.
 I definitely recommend walking around this area!
 After exploring Hamilton, take a ferry to Royal Naval Dockyard (or vice versa if you’re starting in the Dockyard), and check out the wharf and museums located here.
 Also located in this area is Dolphin Quest Bermuda!
-Dolphins are my favorite animal so getting to swim with them here was a highlight for sure.
+Dolphins are my favorite animals so getting to swim with them here was a highlight for sure.

 My best recommendation in this Bermuda travel guide is to book a glass-bottom boat tour.
-This activity is perfect for exploring the shipwrecks of the Bermuda triangle!
+This activity is perfect for exploring the shipwrecks of the Bermuda Triangle!
 This tour was awesome because we could see the shipwrecks and colorful fish below us.
 We even had the opportunity to jump off the boat and snorkel.
 Since the Bermuda Triangle is one of the world’s most mysterious phenomenons and is full of sunken aircrafts and ships, I highly recommend exploring a wreck before leaving the island.

 I also recommend exploring the Crystal and Fantasy Caves in Bermuda!
 Legend says two boys were playing cricket when a ball fell into a small hole that was emitting warm air.
-One of the boys ventured into the hole with only a rope and a headlamp to discover Bermuda’s most beautiful attractions.
+One of the boys ventured into the hole with only a rope and a headlamp to discover Bermuda’s most beautiful attraction.
 Today, thousands of visitors visit the caves each year to see the crystal chandeliers.

 For dinner, I recommend the Dining Room at Gibb’s Hill Lighthouse.
 It’s a restaurant that sits at the base of a lighthouse on a hill overlooking the island!
 Go here at sunset for the best views of Bermuda!

-When to visit Bermuda
+When To Visit Bermuda